Health status of Asian Americans

 Asian Americans have historically been perceived as a "model minority", experiencing few health problems relative to other minority groups.
 Research within the past 20 years, however, has shown that Asian Americans are at high risk for hepatitis B, liver cancer, tuberculosis, and lung cancer, among other conditions.
-Asian American health disparities have only gained focus in the past 10 years, with policy initiatives geared towards promoting healthcare access to Asian Americans rising to prominence even later.
+Asian American health disparities have gained focus only in the past 10 years, with policy initiatives geared towards promoting healthcare access to Asian Americans rising to prominence even later.

 Asian Americans are defined as Americans of Asian ancestry and constitute nearly 5% of American's population as of 2003, according to the U.S. Census Bureau.
 Yet, the Asian American population can hardly be described as homogenous.
 The term applies to members of over 25 groups that have been classified as a single group because of similar appearances, cultural values, and common ethnic backgrounds.
 The Asian Americans commonly studied have been limited primarily to individuals of Cambodian, Chinese, Filipino, Hmong, Japanese, Korean, Lao, Mien, or Vietnamese descent.